01 of 12

 06 of 12

-Goldendoodles Are Extremely Friendly
+Goldendoodles Are Often Extremely Friendly

-Anyone who’s met a Goldendoodle can attest to their friendliness.
-They’re known to become fast friends with children, cats, and other dog breeds, making them an ideal dog for a family pet.
+While not all are this way, most goldendoodles are known to become fast friends with children, cats, and other dog breeds, making them an ideal dog for a family pet.

 In addition, those who prefer peace and quiet will love them; they often don’t even bark after a knock on the door.
 Although this doesn't make them the best watch dogs, their calm demeanor is part of what makes Goldendoodles so friendly.Continue to 7 of 12 below.